 CIResilience 2.0: "Impacts (internationally)"

-Interestingly, many tenured faculty would perceive being tenured as the ultimate goal of their academic career.
-We learned so much and have a very different view about this.
-We see academic career would be how to advance knowledge by working collaboratively with other researchers.
-He teamed up with a wide ranging experts around the country for collaborative proposals.
-US National Science Foundation (NSF) has been cultivating the collaborative efforts to bridge the gaps and allows broader and far-reaching impacts.
-From associate professorship to full rank, the “international” vaguely communicates the significance of promotion.
-We realize teaming up with an alliance would play well internationally.
-This includes editorial service and willing to reach out for other professional society to promote interdisciplinary research.
-We promote actuarial framework, in power engineering and cybersecurity; edit/write undergraduate and graduate-level textbooks.
-He also brought in PSERC, one of the I/UCRC that nexuses Michigan Tech with other R1 institutions.
-These efforts would impact academic curriculum in a long haul.
+The perception of tenured faculty as the ultimate goal of an academic career is interesting.
+However, we have come to understand that advancing knowledge by collaborating with other researchers is equally important.
+As such, we have teamed up with a diverse group of experts around the country for collaborative proposals, which has been encouraged by the US National Science Foundation (NSF) to bridge gaps and promote far-reaching impacts.
+We understand the importance of forming alliances to impact the international community positively.
+This includes providing editorial services and reaching out to other professional societies to promote interdisciplinary research.
+We also promote actuarial frameworks in power engineering and cybersecurity and edit/write undergraduate and graduate-level textbooks.
+Moreover, we have brought in PSERC, one of the I/UCRCs that links Michigan Tech with other institutions.
+These efforts will have a significant impact on the academic curriculum in the long run.

 CIResilience 3.0: "Research should not be a biproduct of teaching"

 It is important to acknowledge that for many non-tenure teaching professors, the idea that teaching is a byproduct of scholarly publications can be an inconvenient truth.
 Scholarly publications and textbooks are often the fundamental knowledge that informs classroom instruction.
 However, the textbook industry faces challenges in keeping up with the pace of new developments in various fields, which can result in obsolete content being taught to students.
 We recognize that this can be difficult for non-tenure-track faculty who are responsible for delivering this content to their students.
 It is important to address these challenges and support our faculty to ensure that students receive the most up-to-date and relevant education possible.